TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

 filelink
 ^^^^^^^^

+Creates a list of file links.
 Input is a filename in the path "path".

 icon, size and file are rendered in the listed order.